ateotai/tallerFT/replit.md

 - **Issue Reports (Reportes de Fallas)**: System for tracking vehicle defects with image and audio attachments, status management, and integration with vehicles and users.
 - **Diagnostics (Evaluación y Diagnóstico)**: Professional diagnostic evaluation system with a workflow for approval and work order creation, including detailed assessment fields.
 - **Work Orders (Órdenes de Trabajo)**: Complete management system for repair and maintenance tasks with:
+  - **Comprehensive Form** with 4 tabs (General, Tareas, Materiales, Evidencias) for creating complete work orders
   - Detailed task assignments (technician, mechanic, service category, workshop area, estimated time, completion date)
-  - Materials tracking with inventory integration and admin approval requirements
+  - Materials tracking with inventory integration, automatic cost calculation, and admin approval requirements
   - Evidence documentation supporting up to 10 file attachments with descriptions
   - Approval workflow (awaiting_approval → in_progress) requiring admin authorization
   - Auto-fill functionality from diagnostics (populates vehicle, employee, description, and priority based on severity)
   - Manual creation or automatic generation from approved diagnostics
+  - **Known Limitation**: Work order creation uses cascading POST requests without backend transaction support.
+If secondary elements (tasks/materials/evidence) fail, the main work order persists and users must complete it manually.
+Enhanced error handling alerts users with the work order ID for manual completion.
 - **Notifications System**: Real-time notification system with dropdown in header, polling every 30 seconds, and automatic creation when reports, diagnostics, and work orders are created.
 - **Dashboard**: Real-time metrics and navigation cards for quick overview.
 - **Authentication**: Includes a `users` table for authentication and supports role-based access control. **Known Security Limitation**: userId is hardcoded in approval mutations (both diagnostics and work orders), allowing any user to approve without proper authentication.
 This is a system-wide limitation requiring full authentication implementation with session management and role validation.